kristapsbe/meteo_android/README.md

 Use https://termly.io/ to get a privacy policy

 ## TODO
-* add ability to select location
+* add ability to select location (by name)
+* ask for notification permissions